arohatgi29/Seismic-Processing-using-Madagascar/README.md

 ## Seismic processing of 2D line
 We processed 2D seismic data using Madagascar.
-The data for this document can be accessed for free [here!](https://dataunderground.org/dataset/poland-vibroseis/resource/96dfd0be-61c8-4edb-9d04-c7d2aeb16d27).
 Below is the proposed processing flow chart that we will follow.

 ```mermaid
 graph TD;